carolineyu0921/markdown/README.md

 	If your I&amp;IT solution incorporates data management, one of the requirements must be that it can extract datasets into an Open Format.

-	The gold standard as identified in the Directive is to provide the data online through an API, and publishing the URL to the API in the[Ontario Data Catalogue](https://www.ontario.ca/search/data-catalogue?sort=asc).
+	The gold standard as identified in the Directive is to provide the data online through an API, and publishing the URL to the API in the [Ontario Data Catalogue](https://www.ontario.ca/search/data-catalogue?sort=asc).

 	Other approaches to satisfy this requirement could include a button that an admin clicks to generate a machine-readable report, or having the system periodically email a report to the program area.